-11. Secretariat - The Secretariat services the meetings of the Conference of the Parties and serves as its Secretariat (Articles XI and XII of the Convention).
+- 11. The Credentials Committee This Committee examines the credentials and reports thereon to the meeting. - 12.
+Secretariat The Secretariat services the meetings of the Conference of the Parties and serves as its Secretariat (Articles XI and XII of the Convention).

-A guide to the Rules of Procedure
+Understanding the Rules of Procedure

-12. This guide to the Rules of Procedure is designed to help delegates understand the Rules of Procedure that govern meetings of the Conference of the Parties to CITES.
+13. The following section is designed to help delegates understand the Rules of Procedure that govern meetings of the Conference of the Parties to CITES.
 The Rules of Procedure are the primary source of rules.
-The Rules of Procedure adopted at a meeting apply at the following meetings until they are amended (Rule 30).1
+The Rules of Procedure adopted at a meeting apply at the following meetings until they are amended (Rule 32).1

-- 13. Purpose of the Rules of Procedure The purpose of the Rules of Procedure is to define the structure for the conduct of meetings of the Conference of the Parties, and the process for making decisions.
-While the Rules do not promote any particular outcome, they can often impact on the outcome of specific votes.
+- 14. Purpose of the Rules of Procedure The purpose of the Rules of Procedure is to define the structure for the conduct of meetings of the Conference of the Parties, and the process for making decisions.
+While the Rules do not promote any particular outcome, they can often impact on the outcome of specific discussions or votes where no consensus can be found.
 An effective set of rules provides for a balance between full and open discussion of all issues and efficient decision-making.
-Some concern for efficiency (limited time for discussion of an issue) is warranted because the CoP is limited in time, has a busy agenda and many complex issues to consider and decide upon. - 14.
+Some concern for efficiency (limited time for discussion of an issue) is warranted because the CoP is limited in time, has a busy agenda and many complex issues to consider and decide upon. - 15.
 Adoption of amendments to the Rules of Procedure While some rules that govern the conduct of the CoP are found within the text of the Convention, the full set of rules is adopted by the Conference as one of the first orders of business at the start of the meeting (bearing in mind that the Rules last adopted apply until they are amended).
-If it is not possible to adopt the amended Rules of Procedure by consensus, this gives rise to one of the first difficulties who is authorized to vote upon the adoption of amendments to the rules?
-As at most international governmental conferences, only Parties with approved credentials are permitted to vote (Rule 3). - 15.
+If it is not possible to adopt the amended Rules of Procedure by consensus, this gives rise to one of the first difficulties; only Parties with approved credentials are permitted to vote (Rule 5 and 26.2) but credentials are usually not yet examined or approved at the time of the adoption of the Rules or Procedure.
+2 - 16.
 Implementation of the Rules of Procedure The Chair of the meeting or the Chair of a Committee or working group is the person primarily responsible for ensuring that the Rules are applied.
 Because the Chair must often make decisions quickly, it is important that he or she be familiar with the Rules of Procedure and the Chair is assisted in this regard by the Secretariat.
 As will be discussed later, a Party delegate at a Committee meeting or in plenary session may challenge a procedural decision of the Chair by raising a 'point of order', and the Chair should be able to respond correctly.
-The Chairs, as well as Parties, can also request assistance from the Bureau in interpreting the Rules of Procedure, because the Bureau has the ultimate responsibility for "ensuring the effective enforcement of the Rules of Procedure and forwarding the business of the meeting" (Rule 15). - 16.
-Starting the meeting A quorum Before the Parties may undertake any business in Committee I or II or plenary session, a quorum of the Parties must be present in the room.
-Under Rule 7, a quorum is "one-half of the Parties having delegations at the meeting".
-Under Rule 3, paragraph 4, delegates may participate provisionally in the meeting pending the acceptance of their credentials but not vote.
-For this reason, the phrase "delegations at the meeting" means all delegations of Parties that have registered as participants at the meeting.
-Thus, if 182 Parties have delegations at a meeting, then delegates from 91 Parties must be present in the room to start a particular session.
-If a Party believes that a quorum does not exist when the meeting starts, that Party may ask the Chair for a quorum count.
-If the required number of Parties is not present, then the Chair must wait until the necessary number is reached.
-This is why the Parties are urged to ensure that they have a representative in both Committee I and Committee II at all times.
+The Chairs, as well as Parties, can also request assistance from the Bureau in interpreting the Rules of Procedure, because the Bureau has the ultimate https://cites.org/sites/default/files/eng/cop/E17-CoP-Rules.pdf.